Eliav2/how-react-hooks-work/README.md

 these are the phases of a render:

-**FC body**:
+**update**:

-- update call - the moment FC body is executed. this is always the first phase of a render. this phases can be repeated multiple times if state was updated using a state hook, before proceeding to the effects.
+- update call - the moment FC body is executed. this is always the first phase of a render. **this phase can be repeated** multiple times if state was updated using a state hook, before proceeding to commit phase and the effects.

 **effects**: